MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-smb.md

 ## Step 3: Find or get a phone number for your conferencing bridge

 You'll need a phone number (also called a service number) for your conferencing bridge so that it can be used in meeting invitations.
-You can use a **shared number** or a **dedicated number**.
+You can choose to use a **shared number** or a **dedicated number**.
 Both types of numbers can be used by any caller to join a meeting.

 ### Use a shared number

 A shared number is a number that's shared across all organizations.
-Toll numbers (where long-distance charges are applied) are automatically assigned as shared numbers when you set up Audio Conferencing.
-The number that's assigned as the default phone number of your conferencing bridge is a number from your country or region.
+Shared numbers are automatically assigned when you set up Audio Conferencing.
+These shared numbers are toll numbers, in which long-distance charges apply.

 To find the default number that's assigned to your conferencing bridge, in the left navigation of the Microsoft Teams admin center, go to **Meetings** > **Conference bridges**, and then find the number for the location that's nearest to you.

 ### Get a dedicated number

 A dedicated number is a number that's available only to your users.
-You can get a dedicated toll number or toll-free number, and then assign it to your conferencing bridge.
+A dedicated number can be a toll number of a toll-free number.
+To use a dedicated number, you'll have to first get a number, and then assign it to your conferencing bridge.

 There are a couple ways to get a dedicated number.
 You can get a number from Microsoft or transfer (port) an existing number from your current service provider to Microsoft.
 To learn more about how to do this, see [Getting service numbers](getting-service-phone-numbers.md).